EnderBro123/Enders-Marios-Modpacks/.github/ISSUE_TEMPLATE/submit-a-bug-report---minecraft-1-18---the-biomes-and-qol-update.md

 ---
 name: Submit a Bug Report - Minecraft 1.18 - The Biomes and QoL Update
-about: Something not working?
+about: Something not working in Minecraft 1.18 - The Biomes and QoL Update?
 Create a Bug Report to help us fix it!
 title: "[Bug] "
 labels: Bug Report
 assignees: ''